Leeka99/Leeka99/README.md

 ------------------------------------------------------------------------------

 <h3>
-Hi there 😄, my name is Kanghyeon
+Hi there😄, my name is Kanghyeon

 My nickname is DSRN and it means Do Something Right Now!
 </h3>